The human mind in the face of crises

 Real-life examples

-In production crises: A factory shuts down due to a supply chain disruption, but a flexible mind looks for local alternatives or new distribution methods
+In production crises, a factory might shut down due to a supply chain disruption.
+Yet a flexible mind quickly searches for local alternatives or new distribution methods, allowing the system to recover.

-In emotional crises: One person faces loss or trauma and freezes, while another transforms the experience into motivation to rebuild themselves
+In emotional crises, one person may freeze in the face of loss or trauma, while another transforms the same experience into motivation to rebuild themselves

 The tools of the mind in facing crises